intel-ctrlsys/actsys/README.md

 ## Tests

-Basic acceptance tests are in the tests folder.
-You can run these tests by running `python setup.py test`.
-The unit tests are in line with the code.
-You can run all the tests with `python -m pytest .`.
+Ctrl and datastore projects include unit tests in their source folders (ctrl/control, datastore/datastore).
+In ctrl, each component has individual unit tests in their folder.
+In datastore, all the tests are in the tests folder.
+To run the tests, go to ctrl or datastore directory and then execute `python -m pytest .`.

 The tests are ran automatically when they are submitted to github via [travici.org](https://travis-ci.org/intel-ctrlsys/actsys).
 Your tests must work here to be considered passing, it doesn't matter if they run on your local machine, if they fail on TravisCI, then they will not be accepted into matser.